 Dried blood spot samples, which are primarily collected from the fingertip, consist of capillary blood.
 Venipuncture samples, which are collected by a phlebotomist from a patient’s vein, consist of venous blood, which is the specimen of choice for most routine lab tests.

-The quality of capillary or venous blood test results is primarily determined by specimen collection, rather than collection method.
-While dried blood spot (capillary) can primarily be collected at home by the patient themselves, venipuncture (venous) collections must be performed by a trained professional/phlebotomist.
+The quality of capillary or venous blood test results is primarily determined by specimen collection, rather than the collection method.
+While dried blood spot collections (capillary) can primarily be collected at home by the patient themselves, venipuncture (venous) collections must be performed by a trained professional/phlebotomist.
 The skilled labor that comprises our MAP: Medical Access Point™ network has been trained in phlebotomy so the specimen collection has a better chance of being high-quality.